 4. Peggy Sue Got Married (1986)

 What if you got the chance to relive your memories?
 Would you want to come back to your present life, or would you rather stay in that blissful period of joy and happiness?
 ‘Peggy Sue Got Married’ is one of Francis Ford Coppola’s most personal films.
-When Peggy Sue (Kathleen Turner) , a middle aged woman getting a divorce from her high school sweetheart, attends a reunion with all her old classmates, she suddenly faints.
-When she comes to she finds herself in high school, and the year is 1960.
+When Peggy Sue (Kathleen Turner), a middle aged woman who’s getting a divorce from her high school sweetheart, attends a reunion with all her old classmates, she suddenly faints.
+When she regains consciousness, she finds herself in high school, and the year is 1960.

 Read More: Best Movie Weapons of All Time